This entry will be updated every time there is a change.

 IMPORTANT I do not endorse any of the medicine listed below.
 This is simply my personal list of what has been prescribed to me for my condition.
 Every patient is different.
 Talk with your doctor to find out what works best for you.
 This is not a diagnosis entry, nor a generic list of treatment options.
 Also, I do not endorse any of the brands of food I am mentioning below.

-As many of you know, for people with FH exercise and diet does little to nothing to help with the numbers.
-But a lot of people ask me these things, so I thought this link would be helpful for folks who stop by for the first time, wondering what kind of regimen of food + drugs + activity I am on, for my conditions: Homozygous FH, heart disease, atherosclerosis, CVD (cardio-vascular disease).
-This list changes over time.
-The date at the top indicates the latest update, when a change occurred.
+As many of you know, for people with FH, exercise and diet do little to nothing to help with the numbers.
+But a lot of people ask me these things, so I thought this link would be helpful for folks who stop by for the first time, wondering what kind of regimen of food + drugs + activity I am on, for my conditions.

 NOTE: You will notice that I am currently on multiple drugs for lowering cholesterol.
 This is common for people with Homozygous FH or people who have a hard time lowering their LDL cholesterol with just one medicine.
-Sometimes, a combination of multiple drugs that have different mechanisms is more helpful than just taking one drug.
+As it was explained to me, oftentimes, a combination of multiple drugs that have different mechanisms is more helpful than just taking one drug.
 There is no magic to finding out what combination works for each patient.
-It's a trial-and-error process, with lots of testing in-between until you find what is your best combination that makes the most impact on the numbers.
+It's a trial-and-error process, with lots of testing in-between, until you find what is the best combination for you, that makes the most impact on your numbers.

-The regimen I follow is not just to treat FH or heart disease, but to also treat other diseases I have been diagnosed with (like GERD, anemia or Vitamin D deficiency, for instance).
+The regimen I follow is not just to treat FH or heart disease, but to also treat other diseases I have been diagnosed with (like GERD, inflammatory disease, or Vitamin D deficiency, for instance).

 Although the amount of drugs I take is impressive to some, I am on only a fraction of the medicine and regimen prescribed to me by the doctors I have seen.
-I chose the minimal amount of drugs and therapy that make the most impact on the numbers for me.
+As a personal choice, I try to choose the minimal amount of drugs that make the most impact on the numbers for me, with the least amount of side effects and affects to my quality of life.

 Current diet: